 FAQs

-What are the common signs that indicate “high functioning” autism in individuals?
+What are the common signs that indicate “high-functioning” autism?

-Common signs may include challenges with social interactions, difficulty interpreting social cues, sensory sensitivities, a strong preference for routines, and intense focus on specific interests.
-These traits can vary widely but often impact daily functioning in subtle ways.
+Common signs include challenges with social interactions, difficulty reading social cues, and sensory sensitivities.
+A strong preference for routines and intense focus on specific interests are also common.
+These traits vary widely.
+However, they often affect daily functioning in subtle ways.

-Autism can be diagnosed as early as 18 months, but for those labeled as “high functioning,” diagnosis may not occur until later in childhood or even adulthood.
-This delay often results from the ability to mask traits or adapt behaviors, making early signs less apparent.
+Autism can be identified as early as 18 months.
+However, for those labeled as “high-functioning,” diagnosis may not happen until later in childhood or even adulthood.
+This delay often occurs because the person masks their traits.
+Masking makes early signs harder to spot.

-The distinction lies primarily in the level of support needed.
-Those labeled as “high functioning” may require less assistance with daily tasks and have strong verbal and cognitive skills but still face significant challenges, particularly in social contexts and sensory processing.
+The main difference lies in the level of support needed.
+Those labeled as “high-functioning” may need less help with daily tasks.
+They often have strong verbal and cognitive skills.
+Even so, they still face real challenges, especially in social situations and with sensory processing.

 Haven Health and Wellness: Your Partner in Neurodivergent Care